-Seriously, though.
 We can all agree that Naomi Campbell should not have committed previous assault and batteries on domestic help(s), but what’s with Cadbury Chocolate trying to make a “gang of money” off Ms. Campbell?
-Who are the highly paid marketing Ad and PR folks who come up with these ideas?!
+Who are the highly paid marketing advertising and PR executives who come up with these ideas?!
 What does Naomi Campbell and her “divaness” or lack thereof have to do with Cadbury?

 Here is the news from Daily Mail UK: